Nightmare99/NotMoodle/README.md

  - courseDetails(id) - returns course details for course with id='id'.
  - addCourse(id, prof, user) - adds course with id='id' to 'user' under professor 'prof'.
  - removeCourse(id, user) - Removes course with id='id' from 'user'.
+ - removeAuthoredCourse(id, user) - Removes course from all users registered to it and removes it from the author's coursesAuthored list as well.

  ## Screenshots
  It's a big app, so I'm including only a few screenshots for representation's sake.